-This course is new for 2018!
-It focuses on the newest technologies of Machine Learning, Artificial Intelligence and Data Science, and introduces the most important concepts and tools.Mer information & fakta
+This course focuses on the newest technologies of Machine Learning, Artificial Intelligence and Data Science, and introduces the most important concepts and tools.Mer information & fakta

 Analysts, budding data scientists, database and BI developers, programmers, power users, DBAs, predictive modellers, forecasters, consultants.